nborsato/petitRADTRANS/README.rst

 **An easy-to-use Python package for calculating exoplanet spectra**

-Welcome to the repository of petitRADTRANS, an easy-to-use code for the calculation of exoplanet spectra. petitRADTRANS allows to calculate emission or transmission spectra, at low or high resolution,
+Welcome to the repository of petitRADTRANS, an easy-to-use code for the calculation of exoplanet spectra. petitRADTRANS allows to calculate emission or transmission spectra, at low or high resolution, clear or cloudy

 Documentation
 -------------